ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 a token.
 However, there are other ways in which these two events could be linked together, which we refer to as correlation.

-Correlation can problematic from a privacy perspective.
+Correlation can be problematic from a privacy perspective.
 To demonstrate why, consider the lifecycle of a cross-origin token.
 Clients may invoke the issuance protocol in one context, e.g., when visiting site foo.example, but redeem the token in another context, e.g., when visiting site bar.example.
 If an attacker